ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/clips4sale-preview-downloader.md

 untouched and are not downloaded again just to add a tag; GIF/JPEG sidecars receive category-bearing filenames but are not remuxed as videos.

-Optional sortable category abbreviations are disabled by default.
-Pass `--category-prefixes` to add `sph -`, `cuck -`, or `ch -` where applicable;
-without that option, filenames begin with the studio, category, and title.
-Invalid Windows filename characters are replaced; overly long names are shortened with the clip ID retained.

 For a full-studio URL, the scanner keeps scrolling until the studio listing is quiet at the bottom.
-It then uses each clip's own category for the filename, for example `Holly Hardy - Small Penis Humiliation - <clip title>.mp4`.
+It then uses each clip's own category for the filename

 Duplicates are matched within a studio using case-insensitive titles after removing trailing edition labels such as `(HD)`, `- 4K`, `1080p`, and `MP4`.